hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-mongodb-application-on-hpe-greenlake-for-containers.md

 ---
 ## Introduction

-In this blog, we demonstrate how an end user can deploy a containerized, stateful MongoDB Application stack on a Kubernetes-based container stack provided by HPE GreenLake for containers and then access it over an external network or internet.
-In this scenario, the Kubernetes cluster gets configured with HPE Nimble CSI driver, along with the Default storage class.
+In this blog post, we demonstrate how an end user can deploy a containerized, stateful MongoDB application on a Kubernetes-based container stack provided by HPE GreenLake for Containers and then access it over an external network or internet.
+In this scenario, the Kubernetes cluster gets configured using HPE CSI driver, along with the default storage class.

-## HPE GreenLake for Containers: Overview
+## An overview of HPE GreenLake for Containers

-HPE GreenLake for Containers provides a pay-as-you go Kubernetes-based container optimized stack, delivered as a service to help you operationalize your containers at scale.
+HPE GreenLake for Containers provides a pay-as-you-go, Kubernetes-based container-optimized stack that is delivered as a service to help you operationalize your containers at scale.

-HPE GreenLake for Containers provides a standardized approach for cluster creation using cluster blueprints with user roles and role-based access controls defined in the HPE GreenLake for Containers interface to the created clusters and applications.
-You can also view a dashboard that displays the status of all Kubernetes services and resource utilization across all clusters.
+HPE GreenLake for Containers provides a standardized approach for cluster creation using cluster blueprints with user roles and role-based access controls as defined in the HPE GreenLake for Containers interface to the created clusters and applications.
+It also provides you with a dashboard view that displays the status of all Kubernetes services and resource utilization across all clusters.

-HPE manages your environment and will contact you before an upgrade to let you know the planned date and time along with any pre-upgrade requirements.
+HPE manages your environment and will contact you before any upgrades are made to let you know the planned date and time, along with any pre-upgrade requirements.

 The HPE GreenLake for Containers service: